-Canada is the only G8 country still mining and selling asbestos
+Canada was the only G8 country mining, exporting and selling asbestos until 2012

-This website collects examples of leading national and international scientific and popular opinions calling on the Canadian government to ban the import and use of chrysotile asbestos.
+This website collects examples of leading national and international scientific and popular opinions calling on the Canadian government to finally ban all import and use of chrysotile asbestos.

 An unprotected Indian woman sorts chrysotile asbestos